 Enjoy a classic southern dessert with this easy pecan pie recipe.
 This recipe has been in my family for more than 50 years and uses the original Karo Pecan Pie recipe.
 This is the recipe that my grandmother used, and she always received requests for her pie!

 Why is This Karo Syrup Pecan Pie the Best?

 The Karo syrup classic pecan pie recipe has always been a favorite of mine.
 It has the perfect amount of butter to sugar ratio, which allows the pie to set perfectly and has a rich, delicious, nutty, sweet flavor and has the perfect amount of sweetness with a rich robust flavor of toasted pecans.

-It is hard to describe why this is my favorite pie, besides the fact that it is truly the perfect old fashioned pecan pie recipe.
+It is hard to describe why this is my favorite pie besides that it is truly the perfect old-fashioned pecan pie recipe.
 You cannot find a better one.
-So make sure you save this recipe to make for your family and friends.
+So make sure you save this recipe for your family and friends.

 Karo Pecan Pie Ingredients

-This is quite a simple recipe that produces an extraordinary pecan pie.
-As such, you will most likely have all of the ingredients at home if you are an avid baker.
+This is quite a simple recipe that produces an extraordinary southern pecan pie.
+As such, you will most likely have all the ingredients at home if you are an avid baker.
 But just in case, here’s a list of what you need: